Eddie4k-code/fantasy-football-trade-post/README.md

 <h1 style="color:blue">Quick Description</h1>
-<div>I created this website for a fantasy football leauge I am in.
-The issue we were having is we did not have a centralized place where every person in the leauge could post what there willing to trade away and what they would like to receive in return. </div>
+<div>I created this website for a fantasy football league I am in.
+The issue we were having is we did not have a centralized place where every person in the leauge could post what there willing to trade away and what they would like to receive in return.
+I quickly made this so that we could put it to use right away </div>

 <br></br>